Metsyu/MyZelda/README.md

 # MyZelda
 A Zelda inspired game, originally developed in Java, then ported to JavaScript, then to Python.

+Each iteration has been uploaded onto its own branch.

 The game controls are as follows: Arrow keys to move, 'CTRL' to throw daggers.

 In the Java version, an edit mode is also included, to toggle on edit mode use the 'E' key.